 Former Minister of Foreign Affairs, Spain and Former Chair of SDSN Spain

 Miguel Ángel Moratinos Cuyaubé has committed his professional and political activity to international relationships and development cooperation.
 He was born in Madrid on the 8th of June 1951 and studied at the Madrid French Lyceum.
 He graduated in Law and Political Sciences at the University Complutense in Madrid, and then in Diplomatic Studies at the Spanish Diplomatic School.
 He entered Spain’s diplomatic service in March 1977.
-He is a father of three and is married to Dominique Maunac.

 At the dawn of Spanish democracy, he began his diplomatic career as the head of the Coordination Section for Eastern Europe between 1977 and 1980.
 At the end of 1980, he was appointed First Secretary of the Spanish Embassy in Yugoslavia and remained there until 1984 and during the last three years there he held the post of chargé d’affaires.
 From Belgrade he went on to Rabat, this time as a political adviser, remaining there between 1984 and 1987.